NamanSoni18/30_days_Voice_Agents/README.md

 5. **Play Audio**: Use the built-in audio controls to play the generated speech
 6. **Error Handling**: Any errors will be displayed with helpful messages

-### Audio Recording & Upload
+### Audio Recording & Transcription
 1. **Start Recording**: Click "Start Recording" button
 2. **Grant Permission**: Allow microphone access when prompted by your browser
 3. **Record Audio**: Speak into your microphone while watching the real-time timer
 4. **Stop Recording**: Click "Stop Recording" when finished
 5. **Automatic Playback**: Your recorded voice will automatically play back
-6. **Upload to Server**: Click "Upload to Server" to save the audio file
+6. **Transcribe Audio**: Click "Transcribe Audio" to convert speech to text
-7. **Server Processing**: File is validated, saved with unique UUID, and metadata returned
+7. **AI Processing**: Audio is sent to AssemblyAI for transcription processing
+8. **View Results**: Transcribed text appears below with status information
-8. **Additional Controls**: Use "Play Again" to replay or "Record Again" for a new recording
+9. **Additional Controls**: Use "Play Again" to replay or "Record Again" for a new recording

 ### Tips for Best Experience
 - **Microphone Quality**: Use a good quality microphone for better recording results